You are here

 Total Credit Requirement for the Liberal Education Core

-The new Liberal Education Core requires a maximum of 39 credits of course work; however, a single course can be used to satisfy multiple requirements, reducing the total number of credits.
+The Liberal Education Core requires completion of all 10 categories (39 credits); however, a single course can be used to satisfy multiple requirements, reducing the total number of credits.

 Part I. Language and Reasoning Skills (9 credits)

 a.
 Writing and Information Literacy - WRIT 1120 (3 credits)

 a.
 Natural Sciences (6 credits, 2 course subjects*, 1 lab)

 b.
 Social Sciences (6 credits, 2 course subjects*)

 b.
 Cultural Diversity in the US (3 credits)